 - Schema Therapy;

-My approach is eclectic, combining ingredients from different therapeutic approaches, especially, when the trauma experienced is complex.
-There is useful information for individuals with a history of trauma and their families on the Australian Centre for Posttraumatic Mental Health (www.acpmh.unimelb.edu.au) and The National Child Traumatic Stress Network (http://nctsn.org/trauma-types/complex-trauma) websites.
+My approach is eclectic, combining ingredients from different therapeutic approaches, especially when the trauma experienced is complex.
+There is useful information for individuals with a history of trauma and their families at the Australian Centre for Posttraumatic Mental Health (www.acpmh.unimelb.edu.au) and The National Child Traumatic Stress Network (http://nctsn.org/trauma-types/complex-trauma) websites.